 - 1 pound (450 g) shelling beans, shucked

-- optional: a bay leaf, a few branches of thyme or savory, half a small onion
+- optional: a bay leaf, or a few branches of thyme or savory

 1. In a large covered saucepan, bring the water to a boil.

-2. Add the beans and any, or all, of the optional seasonings.
+2. Add the beans and any of the optional herbs.

-4. Drain the beans, then toss with while warm with vinaigrette and a peeled and minced shallot, or a drizzle of walnut or hazelnut oil and sea salt.
+4. Drain the beans, then toss with while warm with vinaigrette, olive oil,, or a drizzle of walnut or hazelnut oil and sea salt.

 To serve, add a handful of fresh herbs, such as thyme, chives, or basil.
-Toss well, and mix with tomatoes, par-boiled green or yellow beans, or serve on their own, alongside roast pork loin.
+Toss well, and mix with tomatoes or par-boiled green or yellow beans.